Introduction

 The option keys are not used from the endpoint to download new capabilities from the Internet.
 When the endpoint is shipped to you, it comes with all the available features and has all the capabilities its hardware and software allow it to perform.
 However, depending on parameters like your contract, the purchase options made by you as a customer when reaching out to your sales representative, and some country-specific restrictions that apply, some of the features the endpoint is capable of using are not available and have been turned off.

-This can happen for instance when you decide to purchase an endpoint but you are sure that some of the optional features offered along with it are not going to be used in your environment.
+This can happen, for instance, when you decide to purchase an endpoint but you are sure that some of the optional features offered along with it are not going to be used in your environment.
 Then, you can decide to proceed with the purchase of the endpoint without paying for the extra options offered.
 You can proceed with the purchase of an option key that enables any additional capability that you need to have in the future.

-It is important to note that you do not need to purchase separately every option key.
+It is important to note that you do not need to purchase every option key separately.
 Some of them can be obtained without any additional charge.
 For additional information about option key charges, you need to reach out to your Customer Success Manager, Sales representative, or Partner or you can reach out to a Licensing team agent by opening a ticket with the Licensing Team or TAC.

 In addition, many endpoints come with option keys pre-installed and ready out of the box.
 This means that endpoints have already some option keys applied to them.